nxvhm/newscraper/README.md

 ## ToDO

 * Define site strategies from a config file
-* Allow strategy class lookup in a configurable namespaces not only in a single one
+* --Allow strategy class lookup in a configurable namespaces not only in a single one--
 * Implement more strategies
 * Implement mechanism for Flexible Time/Date scraping